cassproject/cass-editor/README.md

   Note: This method is risky, as a user that clears their localstorage will lose access to their frameworks and competencies.

 ## Operate using a provided set of user credentials.
 CASS can operate using credentials provided by the parent site.
 These credentials are passed into the iframe via a message, in order to avoid transmitting them over HTTP.
-Use `user=self`, and pass a RSA-OAEP 2048 bit PEM private key in via:
+Use `user=wait`, and pass a RSA-OAEP 2048 bit PEM private key in via:

     document.getElementById("iframe").contentWindow.postMessage(
       JSON.stringify({action:"identity",identity:privateKey}),